Sleep deprivation: are you ignoring the signs?

 9 - Your skin isn't healing or recovering well

 Breakouts linger.
 Cuts take longer to heal.
-Your skin looks tired.
+Your skin keeps flaring up.

 10 - You're fixated on your next chance to sleep